syldeb35/windy-plugin-nmea-tracker/README.md

 # Windy Plugin NMEA Tracker

-### Windy "GPS position tracker" plugin – NMEA/AIS position tracking
+## Windy "NMEA position tracker" plugin – GPS/AIS position tracking

-This plugin allows you to display a vessel's position in real time on the Windy map, based on NMEA or AIS data received via UDP, TCP, or serial port.
+This plugin allows you to display a vessel's position in real time on the Windy map, based on NMEA data received via UDP, TCP, or serial port.
 It displays:

 - The last NMEA frame received
 - The vessel's latitude, longitude, course, and speed over ground